billythekid/coronadarts/README.md

 If you select Elimination as the competition type the system will generate all the games to the final for you.
 If you wish to do a blind draw at each stage of teh competition you can set that up here and record each round here.

-Competitions are top-level entries in teh structure with games beign children of the competition.
+Competitions are top-level entries in the structure with games being children of the competition.

 ### Games